 Airbnb’s earnings estimation tool is a helpful place to start when you’re considering becoming an Airbnb entrepreneur and trying to work out your profitability potential.

-Before listing any properties, ensure you understand what your target audience wants and that you can deliver it.
+Before listing any properties, ensure that you understand what your target audience wants and that you can deliver it.
 Your property type and location will determine your typical customer.
-For example, a city-center property will likely appeal to younger couples or business travelers, while a lakeside cabin in the woods would appeal to a different demographic.
+A city-center property, for example, will likely appeal to younger couples or business travelers, while a lakeside cabin in the woods may appeal to families or larger groups.

 You’ll likely need multiple rental properties to succeed as a full-time Airbnb entrepreneur.
 Depending on how frequently and at what rates you can rent out locations, it may take anywhere from three to 10 properties to build a profitable, sustainable business and achieve financial security.